What is Street Wheelie?

 T Key - Respawn at last checkpoint

-Important Note: Street Wheelie uses tilt-based controls.
-Your motorcycle moves forward automatically, so you only need to manage the wheelie angle and steering.
-There is no separate throttle or brake button—the Up/Down arrows control your bike’s tilt angle.
+Important Note: Street Wheelie uses tilt-based physics controls.
+Your motorcycle moves forward automatically, allowing you to focus purely on mastering the wheelie angle and steering.
+The Up/Down arrow keys control your bike’s tilt angle—there is no separate throttle or brake button.
+The game is designed to let you concentrate on balance and control rather than speed management.

 Understanding the Control System